By: Marilyn L. Davis

 “Put down everything that comes into your head and then you’re a writer.
 But an author is one who can judge his own stuff’s worth, without pity, and destroy most of it.” ~Collette

-Sidonie-Gabrielle Colette stated that most good writers are merciless in their editing.
-One reason for this is that first drafts are normally the jumbled thoughts, feelings, ideas, and opinions writers have about the topic and are not ready for publication.
+Sidonie-Gabrielle Colette, a French writer nominated for the Nobel Prize in Literature in 1948 stated that most good writers are merciless in their editing.
+One reason for this is that first drafts are usually the jumbled thoughts, feelings, ideas, and opinions writers have about the topic and are not ready for publication.

-Even during my draft of an article, I try to remember this excellent quote, “So the writer who breeds more words than he needs, is making a chore for the reader who reads.” ― Dr. Seuss
+Even during my draft of a post, I try to remember this excellent quote, “So the writer who breeds more words than he needs, is making a chore for the reader who reads.” ― Dr. Seuss

 I recently wrote about revising, which is looking at the various components of the article’s structure.
 Revising finds the bad passages, redundant sentences, off-topic tangents, conflicting tone, style, and syntax issues.
-So, if you have revised and restructured your article, it should be ready to publish, right?
+So, if you have revised and restructured your article, it should be ready to publish.

 But Content is King, Isn’t It?

 Too many writers depend only on their content.
-You have written an engaging story, given your perspective on politics or a social injustice, commented on the latest trend, or researched and linked to an interesting historical time or person.
-While all of those can make a good article, you will lose readers if the quality of your editing is poor.
-Why is that?
+You have written an engaging story, given your perspective on politics or social injustice, commented on the latest trend, or researched and linked to a fascinating historical time or person.
+While all of those can make a good article, you will lose readers if your editing quality is poor.